Skip to main content

 Free or Reduced Transportation Help for Seniors (2026 Guide)

-Last updated: 19 April 2026 Bottom Line: Seniors can sometimes get free or low-cost rides, but the right path depends on why the ride is needed.
-Medicaid may help with non-emergency medical transportation.
-Public transit systems may offer reduced fares or disability-based paratransit.
-Local aging agencies, senior centers, volunteer driver programs, and county services may … Read more
+Last updated: 27 May 2026 Bottom Line: Seniors may be able to get free or reduced-cost rides, but the right program depends on the trip.
+Medicaid may help with medical rides.
+Public transit may offer reduced fares or ADA paratransit.
+Local aging offices, counties, churches, volunteer drivers, and hospitals may help with errands, groceries, or … Read more

 Help Paying Funeral and Burial Costs for Seniors in 2026